yagopv/portfolio/_posts/2014-01-01-oysho-mobile.markdown

 We created this site using latest mobile design patterns and a lot of JavaScript :)

 #### What I learned
-I could improve my JavaScript design patterns knowledge and understand the client business rules better
+I could improve my JavaScript design patterns knowledge and understand better the client business rules.

 #### Tech
 - HTML